-My signature on all my work are my Sweeping Grindlines.
-Not only do they look attractive, but more so they are a functional and revolutionary design feature.
-For further reading, please see article here.
+My signature on all my work is the Sweeping Grindline.
+Not only is it visually striking—it’s a functional and revolutionary design feature.
+For further reading, see the article here.

 Grind Evolution: The Next Step in Performance Improvement